davebshow/ipython-gremlin/README.md

 # ipython-gremlin 0.0.2

-###A simple extension for the Gremlin Server based on [aiogremlin](https://pypi.python.org/pypi/aiogremlin/0.0.8).
+###A simple IPython extension for the Gremlin Server based on [aiogremlin](https://pypi.python.org/pypi/aiogremlin/0.0.8).
 Works in both the IPython interpreter and the jupyter notebook.
 Requires Python 3.3 with Asyncio or Python 3.4.

 [Example notebook](https://github.com/davebshow/ipython-gremlin/blob/master/example.ipynb)